Head of Department: Mr C Jeffs

 Component 1: Devising theatre (40%) Internally assessed, externally moderated

-Students participate in the creation, development and performance of a piece of devised theatre inspired by either a theatre practitioner or specific genre, in response to stimuli set by the WJEC Students have the opportunity to be either an actor or designer.
+Students participate in the creation, development and performance of a piece of devised theatre in response to a range of stimuli.
+Students have the opportunity to be either an actor or designer.

 The students will be assessed on